danfitz/onlineCourses/ai/supervisedMachineLearning/01-introduction-to-machine-learning.md

 ### Unsupervised learning

-**Supervised learning** is a set of machine learning algorithms that are given inputs $x$ without "right" outputs $y$.
+**Unsupervised learning** is a set of machine learning algorithms that are given inputs $x$ without "right" outputs $y$.
 Consequently, instead of predicting outputs, the goal is to find something interesting—some structure or pattern—in the _unlabeled data_.

 In our tumor example, we may only be given input data on age and tumor size for each tumor but not any diagnosis.
 So, instead of diagnosing the tumor, our unsupervised learning algorithm may try to _cluster_ them.
 This is a type of unsupervised learning known as a **clustering algorithm**.